Understanding dividends

 Dividends and colleague share plans

-If you own NatWest shares through our Buy As You Earn plan, you’ll get paid dividends automatically into your EquatePlus account.
-You can choose to receive these as cash, or as extra shares.
+If you own NatWest shares through our Buy As You Earn plan, you can choose to receive dividends as cash, or as extra shares.

 You can make your choice to receive shares or cash via your EquatePlus account.